 What could be the cause of newly planted (April, 2015) emerald green thujas turning brown in Waco, Texas?
 Of 8 plants, 3 look dead (completely brown), 2 have some brown leaves mostly at the tops, and 3 look fine.
 Do not see any evidence of insect damage, and mulch does not touch the plants.
 All plants have been watered regularly because it is very dry and hot.
 Plants are in full sun.

-McLennan County TX tree health over 3 years ago
+McLennan County Texas tree health almost 4 years ago

 I have a mexican plum tree which I planted last year.
 It was a rather sad specimen, but I planted it anyway.
 This spring it put out plenty of leaves and grew vigorously, but all of its leaves are curled.
 I don't see any signs of the usual fungal culprit (peach leaf curl) nor any sort of insect infestation.
 Every leaf on the tree is pretty much equally curled.
 Maybe someone can give me an idea what other things I should think about and what I might do about it, if anything needs to be done.